harudetakahashi17/RPGMakerMVDatabaseGenerator/README.md

 # Future Development
 - Add more options output
-- Add user friendly interface and make it executable, so users can use it right away.
+- make it executable, so users can use it right away.

 # ChangeLog
 - Version 1.0:
   - Initial program.
 Output only as Enemies.json.
+- Version 1.1:
+  - Add UI version.
+Convert.py.